mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ## Problem

-Anti-pattern that I have noticed is that often local state is not hold by the correct component in the hierarchy.
+An anti-pattern that I have noticed is that often the state is hold by an incorrect component in the hierarchy.
 Commonly multiple child components hold copy of shared, local state.

-This has serious implications - when the state need to be mutated, it often gets changed only in one of the components which makes it inconsistent.
+This has a serious implication - when the state need to be mutated, it often gets changed only in one of the components which breaks consistency.

 ## Solution